Elijah-AO/6502-emulator/emulator-notes.md

 11. Create a fetch function to read the byte at the program counter
 12. Store the variable locations and cycle counts for each instruction
 13. create the 16x16 matrix for the instructions
-14. create dissassembler function and store the opcodes and instructions in a map
+14. create dissassembler function and store the opcodes and instructions in a map.
+Make sure to add a read only flag when reading from memory.
+15. Optional - create a simple visualiser for the CPU instructions.

+## Buses, RAM, ROM, and Mappers

+### Notes
+ -